TMohammadX/TMohammadX/README.md

 * 🌍  I'm based in canada, montreal
 * ✉️  You can contact me at [mohamad51440@onmail.com](mailto:mohamad51440@onmail.com)
-* 🚀  I'm currently working on [learning NEXT JS]
+* 🚀  I'm currently working on NEXT JS
-* 🧠  I'm learning React and Django
+* 🧠  I'm learning react native and expo
 * 🤝  I'm open to collaborating on Any project using NODE JS

 ### Skills